Cat-Denton/High-School-Jukebox/README.md

 ### _"Oldies but Goodies"_

-#### A Spotify tracklist generator based on users age to find the top tracks from user's high-school years.
+#### A Spotify tracklist generator based on users age and genre to find the top tracks from user's high-school years.

 #### By _**Cat Denton**_ , _**Faisal Rana**_ ,_**Marni Sucher**_ , _**Karlson Drendel**_ and _**Sofia Acosta**_.